Self-Guided Meditation / Intention

 Young people who use drugs, licit and illicit, often experience a range of consequences, including substance dependency and involvement with the juvenile justice system.
 This session will frame how prevention and treatment services are provided to this special population.

 Strength and Numbers: a Partnership between People Who Use Drugs and Researchers

 Louise Vincent, Nab Dasgupta, Liz Joniak-Grant, and Colin Miller (Moderator)

 People who use drugs (PWUD), patients with chronic pain, and academic researchers have a shared goal to improve public health.
 However, there can be a disconnect between these worlds.
 Drug user-led research has had some notable successes, but has failed to catch on more widely.
 Patients with pain are not routinely included in research or policy evaluation.
 This session will describe applied efforts to increase participation from those with lived experience.
 Co-equal presenters are from the North Carolina Survivors Union (NCSU) and the University of North Carolina Injury Prevention Research Center (UNC IPRC).

 The First 72: Exploring Different Models for Post Overdose Response Teams

-Mike Campbell, Captain Dale Chandler, and Chase Holleman
+Mike Campbell, Captain Dale Chandler, Chase Holleman, and MegAnn Smith (Moderator)

 “Post-overdose response teams (PORTs; also called Quick Response Teams, Rapid Response, Community Response Teams, etc.) are an emerging strategy to meaningfully engage with people who have experienced overdose.